tooevangelist/paysuper-js-sdk/README.md

 });
 ```

-### Sample code of the Payment form as a standalone web-page:
+### Sample code of the PaySuper form as a standalone web-page:

 ```js
 const paySuper = new PaySuper({